- Fujitsu Group CSR Report

 Fujitsu sees the enhancement of Business Continuity Management (BCM) throughout its supply chain as essential to ensuring a stable supply of products and services in the event of major disasters or other unexpected contingencies.
 Accordingly, since FY2007 Fujitsu has provided its suppliers with ongoing support to improve their BCM capabilities.

 Each year, Fujitsu conducts a questionnaire-based survey of its suppliers on how they address BCM.
-In FY2016, we surveyed around 854 suppliers (approx. 2,203 sites), including some Group companies.
-We analyzed the results from around 2,194 sites (as of September 30) and provided feedback to the suppliers.
+In FY2017, we surveyed 860 suppliers, including some Group companies.
+We analyzed the results from around 2,277 sites (as of September 30) and provided feedback to the suppliers.
 Initially, Fujitsu formulated its own survey form, but in FY2013, an investigation subcommittee was established under the umbrella of the Japan Electronics and Information Technology Industries Association (JEITA) Materials Committee.
 This ledassembled product and component manufacturers to commence efforts aimed at standardization as an industry.
 Fujitsu also proactively participated in the planning of the subcommittee, progressing the formulation of a survey form that covered risk management items from the perspective of procurement with the focus on the supply obligations incumbent on suppliers.
 The completed form was made publicly available in September 2014 and has been used by Fujitsu since FY2014.

 Fujitsu also conducts annual surveys of around 250 major solutions-related suppliers, analyzing the responses and providing feedback.